What is CBD Oil?

 CBD for epilepsy and epilepsy-induced seizures is well-documented and widely recognised.

-Epidiolex, a CBD based drug designed and manufactured by British pharma company GW Pharmaceuticals, was released back in 2018.
+Epidiolex, a CBD based drug designed and manufactured by British pharma company GW Pharmaceuticals (now Jazz Pharmaceuticals), was released back in 2018.
 It gained marketing approval from the European Medicines Agency (EMA) later in 2019.

 The drug, which comes in the form of an oral solution, specifically targets seizures associated with Lennox-Gastaut syndrome (LGS) and Dravet syndrome — all rare forms of epilepsy.